quantum-tinkerer/qsymm/docs/source/tutorial/bloch_generator.rst

 ===============================

 .. seealso::
-    The complete source code of this example can be found in :jupyter-download:script:`bloch_generator`.
+    The complete source code of this example can be found in :jupyter-download-script:`bloch_generator`.
-    A Jupyter notebook can be found in :jupyter-download:notebook:`bloch_generator`.
+    A Jupyter notebook can be found in :jupyter-download-notebook:`bloch_generator`.

 .. jupyter-kernel::
     :id: bloch_generator